zafeirisdimi/Trippie/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------
-# Trippie
+# Trippie #

-## Getting Started
+## Getting Started ##

-### What is Trippie?
+### What is Trippie? ###

 A full-stack web application that simplifies and automates some of the aspects of planning a road trip.

 ### Target group ###

-People organizing a road trip
+- People organizing a road trip

-Any car traveler that would like to enrich his journey with additional interesting places.
+- Any car traveler that would like to enrich his journey with additional interesting places.

 ### Scope and Reason ###

-## Features
+## Features ##

+- Fast search engine of start-destination cities of trip ( just in milliseconds ).
+- Included fast all the cities in the world at this search engine.
+- Many available categories of place of user interests
+- Short significant information about each wished place of chosen trip route.
+- Google Maps integration
-- Responsive website
+- Real-time communication user and website support team.
+- Trips management panel.
-- Pay method with Paypal account
+- Pay method with Paypal account.
-- Using Google Maps
-- Trial free use of application
+- Trial free use of application.
-- Only the registered user can save the wished trips route
+- Only the registered user can save the wished trips route.
-- Trips management panel
-- Multi-role users
+- Multi-role users( unregistered user | registered user| administrator ).
-- Real-time communication user and website support team
-- Contact form
+- Simple contact form.
-- User registration and login with classic way/Facebook and Google account
+- User registration and login with classic way( email and password) / Facebook and Google account
-- Many available categories of place of interests
-- Short significant information about each wished place of each trip route.
-- Included fast all the cities in the world.
+- Admin Dashboard with simplified tables of important data and statistics of our application